EricssonResearch/EST-OSCORE/draft-selander-ace-eals.md

 When a pledge first joins a constrained network, it typically does not have IPv6 connectivity to reach the Join Registrar/Coordinator.
 For that reason, pledge communicates with the Join Proxy, a one hop neighbor of the pledge.
 Join Proxy statelessly relays the exchanges between the pledge and the Join Registrar/Coordinator.

 As in the model of {{I-D.ietf-6tisch-minimal-security}}, the Join Proxy plays the role of a CoAP proxy.
 Default CoAP proxy, however, keeps state information in order to relay the response back to the originating client, in this case the pledge.
-To mitigate Denial of Service attacks at the Join Proxy, {{I-D.ietf-6tisch-minimal-security}} mandates the use of a new CoAP option, Stateless-Proxy option, that allows the Join Proxy to operate statelessly.
+To mitigate Denial of Service attacks at the Join Proxy, {{I-D.ietf-6tisch-minimal-security}} mandates the use of a new CoAP option, Stateless-Proxy option, that allows the Join Proxy to operate without keeping per-client state.

 The use of EDHOC as described in {{sec-edhoc}} enables mutual authentication and authorization of Pledge and Join Registrar/Coordinator, and supports the use of the Stateless-Proxy option in order to provide the CoAP Proxy functionality described in this section.